Attempted assassination of Leonid Brezhnev: Cosmonauts' motorcade

-Dressed as a policeman, Ilyin moved unimpeded through a large crowd waiting at the Kremlin.
-They were clustered at the Borovitsky Gate, where a special motorcade was expected to pass: it would be bearing the successful cosmonauts of Soyuz 4 and Soyuz 5 to an important official ceremony.
+Ilyin's actions coincided with a special, heavily-publicised motorcade that was transporting four successful cosmonauts of Soyuz 4 and Soyuz 5 of the Soviet space program all the way from Vnukovo Airport to the Kremlin.
 The spaceflight crewmembers—Vladimir Shatalov, Boris Volynov, Yevgeny Khrunov, and Aleksei Yeliseyev—had returned only a week earlier from their historic manned-ship-to-manned-ship docking mission in space, the first of its kind.
-Arriving at Vnukovo Airport, they were being driven with Brezhnev and Soviet head of state Nikolai Podgorny to their commemorative celebration inside the Kremlin's Palace of Congresses.
+Arriving at Vnukovo Airport, they were being driven with Soviet leader Leonid Brezhnev and the head of state Nikolai Podgorny to their commemorative celebration inside the Kremlin's Palace of Congresses.
 The four honorees rode in an open convertible at the front of the line, waving to spectators while a line of closed limousines trailed behind them.

+Ilyin, dressed as a policeman, arrived at the Kremlin before the motorcade and moved unimpeded through a large crowd that was clustered at the Borovitsky Gate, where it was due to enter.

 Assassination attempt

-At 2:15 p.m. on 22 January 1969, as the motorcade passed through the gate, Ilyin drew pistols in both hands.
-Ignoring the waving cosmonauts, he opened fire on the second car in the line: he later admitted that he only assumed it carried Brezhnev, but this ZiL limousine was filled only with other cosmonauts from earlier missions: Alexei Leonov, Valentina Tereshkova, Georgy Beregovoy, and Andriyan Nikolayev.

-Ilyin's shots struck the limousine fourteen times, killing the driver, Ilya Zharkov, before a guard ran Ilyin down with his motorcycle.
-The other occupants of the car were unscathed or suffered only superficial wounds.
+At 2:15 p.m. on 22 January 1969, as the motorcade passed through the gate, Ilyin drew the pistols in both hands and opened fire on the second car in the line.
+Ignoring the waving cosmonauts, he later admitted that he only assumed it carried Brezhnev, but this ZiL-111G limousine was filled only with other cosmonauts from earlier missions: Alexei Leonov, Valentina Tereshkova, Georgy Beregovoy, and Andriyan Nikolayev.
+Ilyin's shots struck the second limousine fourteen times, killing the driver Ilya Zharkov, before a guard ran Ilyin down with his motorcycle.
+The other occupants of the car were unscathed or suffered only superficial wounds, including Beregovoy who was injured by broken glass.
 After Ilyin was arrested, the cosmonauts' ceremony took place as planned, slightly delayed.